Is Albert Cashier Trans?

 His rise to fame was rather unconventional.
 At the tender age of 19, he adopted the persona of Albert D. J. Cashier, a male identity, which allowed him to join the Union Army.
 He demonstrated his bravery and resilience by serving in the 95th Illinois Infantry, Company G for three years, during which he was involved in nearly 40 battles and skirmishes.
 Despite the intimate living conditions, his fellow soldiers remained oblivious to his biological gender.
 Post-war, he maintained his male identity, working as a farmhand and later as a church janitor.
 His true identity remained concealed until 1911 when an accident led to a medical examination, revealing his secret.

-Take a Look Also: Is Sir Lady Java Trans?
+Take a Look Also: Is Christina Kahrl Trans?

 Is Albert Cashier trans?